-The economic growth of Australia is primarily dependent on the mining and agricultural sectors since the two sectors contribute 12% of the nation’s GDP.
-The country is ranked as the world’s 19th-largest exporter and 19th-largest importer.
+The economic growth of Australia is primarily dependent on the mining and agricultural sectors as the two sectors contribute 12% of the nation’s GDP.
+The country is ranked as one of the world's largest exporters.
 Australia has negotiated free trade agreements with countries like Malaysia, Singapore, Korea, the US, Canada, and New Zealand.
 Besides, the country is a member of the World Trade Organization (WTO), G20, Asia-Pacific Economic Cooperation (APEC), and Organization for Economic Co-operation and Development (OECD).

 The Economy of Australia

 Australia’s fiscal year runs from July 1st to June 30 the following year.
 Its nominal GDP was $1.62 trillion ranking 12th while its Purchasing Power Parity was $2 trillion ranking 21st in 2015.
 The country’s sector by contribution to GDP is services (58%), retail trade (5%), manufacturing (7%), construction (9%), and mining (7%).
 Australia’s nominal GDP per capita is valued at $51,000 ranking 5th and 16th in GDP by PPP at $47,000.
 The country’s GDP recorded a growth of 1.8% in 2016.
 Inflation stood at 1.0% while the primary industries are mining, food processing, chemicals, transportation and industrial equipment, and steel.
 The labor force in the country totals 12 million, and the unemployment rate is estimated at 5.7%.
 Australia is ranked 15th regarding ease of doing business.
 The country’s dollar is ranked one of the fifth most traded currencies in the world.